Explore how your research can have a greater impact on society.

 IPO is the starting point for reporting new Berkeley Lab technology or software and requesting non-disclosure agreements (NDAs) and material transfer agreements (MTAs) with contacts outside the lab.

-If you’re new to technology transfer at Berkeley Lab – or need a refresher – check out IPO’s FAQ for Researchers – Inventions and Software and FAQ for Researchers – Non-Federal Partnerships.
+If you’re new to technology transfer at LBNL – or need a refresher – check out IPO’s FAQ for Researchers – Inventions and Software and FAQ for Researchers – Non-Federal Partnerships.
 These pages provide an overview of these tech transfer processes plus contacts for your division.
 Policies and related forms covering the Lab’s Intellectual Property Acknowledgement, Conflicts of Interest, and Export Control are posted on this website for your convenience.

 Did you know